GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

     statements
 ```

-Even after the `try`/`except` statement is executed, the program does not stop and continues onward.
+Even after the `try`/`except` statement, the program does not stop and continues.

 ### `raise` Statement
-The `raise` statement is used to manually raise exception intentionally.
-As the statement raises an error, it also stops the runtime immediately, preventing further program execution.
+The `raise` statement manually raises exception intentionally.
+It also stops the runtime immediately, preventing further program execution.

 ```python
 # EXPLICITLY RAISE EXCEPTION: can be used alone, even inside an 'except' code above.